-I saw this title in an article recently about building a relationship with your real estate mentor, and I just had to chuckle having just experienced one of those days.
-Today, I just couldn’t resist incorporating it into my article, because it spells out perfectly in one word what many times turn out badly in a mentoring relationship.
+I recently saw this title in an article about building a relationship with your real estate mentor, and I just had to chuckle, having experienced one of those days.
+Today, I couldn’t resist incorporating it into my article because it spells out perfectly in one word what often turns out badly in a mentoring relationship.

-Everyone that has ever started out in this captivating business of real estate investing has discovered pretty quickly that they need a real estate mentor (or three).
-Some may prefer to utilize the convenience of technology while others want to maintain personal relationships.
+Everyone that has ever started in this captivating business of real estate investing has discovered pretty quickly that they need a real estate mentor (or three).
+Some may prefer to utilize the convenience of technology, while others want to maintain personal relationships.
 There is just no getting around it.
 This is a business that has a million details and nuances.

-Most of us struggle for way too long trying to make sense of everything on our own which is usually a bad idea.
-The other group of folks, believe that someone can save them all the hard work.
-They think that a mentor just answers their constant emails and texts so that they don’t need to do any work whatsoever.
+Most of us struggle to make sense of everything for too long, which is usually a bad idea.
+The other group believes someone can save them from all the hard work.
+They think a mentor answers their constant emails and texts, so they don’t need to do any work.

 So what is the correct way to work with a real estate mentor?